-5 min read By Oregon Building Compliance
+5 min read By Mike VanVickle

 Oregon BPS Penalties: What Happens If You Miss the Compliance Deadline

-The Financial Penalty Structure
+The Financial Penalty Structure Under ORS 330-300

 Oregon’s BPS includes a clear financial penalty system for buildings that fail to meet energy performance standards by applicable deadlines.
-However, these penalties are not one-time costs; they are ongoing, enforceable, and can accumulate significantly over time.
+However, these penalties are not one-time costs; they are ongoing, enforceable, and accumulate significantly over time.

 Penalties Are Ongoing, Not One-Time

 A building that misses the 2028 Tier 1 deadline faces penalties in 2028, 2029, 2030, and continuing every year thereafter until compliance is achieved.
 If the building doesn’t come into compliance until 2031, that’s three years of accumulated annual penalties.
+For a building with a $7,500 annual penalty (a conservative estimate for a mid-size building), three years of non-compliance means $22,500 in accumulated penalties before measure implementation costs are even considered.

-Compound Effects and Escalation
+Compound Effects and Escalation Over Time

 Market and Financing Impacts Buildings out of compliance must disclose their non-compliance status to potential buyers, lenders, or tenants.
 This disclosure can:

-• Reduce property values and marketability
+• Reduce property values and marketability (5-10% valuation haircut is common)

 • Make refinancing more difficult or impossible

-• Create restrictions on property sales
+• Create restrictions on property sales or lease transactions

 • Damage professional reputation and market standing